Contents

 - The done-for-you approach.
 You meet with us once or twice to help us map your existing data, and we take it from there.

 - The do-it-yourself approach.
-You export your own data, format it, and send it to us in a CSV based on the specifications that we give you.
-This is the more economical option, but it’s a heavier lift for your team.
+You export your own data, format it, and send it to us in a CSV file based on the specifications we provide.
+This is the more economical option.
+But it’s a heavier lift for your team.

 6. What’s your approach to integrations?

-At a minimum, most organizations want to integrate with their payment processor, financial system, and GIS software (typically Esri) to reduce data entry.
+Most organizations want to integrate with their payment processor, financial system, and GIS software (typically Esri).
+Integrations help reduce data entry and get you what you need in fewer clicks.
+But some community development software integrates more easily than others.

-GovBuilt is built on an open-API architecture.
+MCCi Community Development is built on an open-API architecture that simplifies integrations.
 We have many integrations available and can often create a custom integration if needed.
-But it’s worth noting that not all systems are integration-friendly.
-And some will claim to be able to integrate, but require you to purchase an API add-on.
-We can advise you on the most time-saving, cost-effective options for integration.
+But not all systems are integration-friendly.
+Others will claim to be able to integrate, but require you to purchase an API add-on.
+We can advise you on the most time-saving, cost-effective options for your situation.

 7. What’s your approach to training?